 Anchorage - Sightseeing Tour + Mushers Banquet (Thursday)

 Enjoy your free day in and around Anchorage or join our Prince William Sound Glacier Cruise (optional).
 Get into a comfortable van and leave Anchorage for an exciting day of sightseeing.
 You will drive along Turnagain Arm with dramatic views of mountain scenery and an inlet with the second highest tide in North America.
 Watch out for moose, dall sheep and other wildlife.
 Arrive in Whittier and join a 4 hr cruise to see the massive tidewater glaciers of Alaska at Blackstone Bay and Beloit Glacier - some of the most amazing sights you will ever see.
 Cruise along Passage Canal and venture into magnificent Blackstone Bay, home to seven glaciers and Yosemite-scale waterfalls.
 During our adventure you’ll step ashore to experience the natural geology and thick rainforest.
 Enjoy a snack and hot drink as you reflect on your journey and this magnificent nook of Alaska.
-On your return trip to Anchorage stopover at the Alaska Wildlife Conservation Center or at Alyeska Ski Resort.
+On your return trip to Anchorage you will stopover at the Alaska Wildlife Conservation Center.

 Anchorage - Iditarod Ceremonial Race Start (Saturday)